oxygenxml/userguide/DITA/README.txt

 9. Don't use <uicontrol> for variable names just because they appear in the UI, use <varname>.

 10. "Referred vs. referenced.
 To identify content that is being referred to by other content, say "the referenced content" not "the referred content".
-For example, the sentence "The referred resources are loaded and displayed inside the element or entity that refers them." should acutally be written "The *referenced* resources are loaded and displayed inside the element or entity that refers *to* them.
+For example, the sentence "The referred resources are loaded and displayed inside the element or entity that refers them." should actually be written "The *referenced* resources are loaded and displayed inside the element or entity that refers *to* them.

+11. The correct spelling of "e.g." is "e.g.", not "eg" or "e.g".
+However, don't use "e.g." at all.
+Use "for example".